klis87/normy/packages/normy/README.md

 });
 ```

-Moreover, in the future some additional performance specifiv options will be added.
+Moreover, in the future some additional performance specific options will be added.

 ## Integrations [:arrow_up:](#table-of-content)